 The authors have declared that no competing interests exist.

-The percentage of 48% EC chlorpyrifos (devagro kimya tarim san vetic Torkey) was used to determine the lethal concentration LC25, LC50 and LC95 against Culex larvae.
+The percentage of 48% EC Chlorpyrifos (devagro kimya tarim san vetic Torkey) was used to determine the lethal concentration LC25, LC50 and LC95 against the second instar Culex larvae.

-Mosquitoes culture and rearing: Mosquitoes culture brought from Alexandria University faculty of Agriculture and accommodate for (2) weeks in laboratory.
+Mosquitoes culture brought from Alexandria University Faculty of Agriculture and accommodate for (2) weeks in Damanhour University, Faculty of Science laboratory.

 Bioassay of Detected Pollutant in Water